MichaelOreillyMor/BaseProject/README.md

 # 2 The Game

-Minimum requirements (MVP) defined before starting this example:
+Minimum requirements (MVP) defined for this game example:

-- The game has a board composed of N x M cells.
 - It's a turn based game, player VS AI.
+- It has a board composed of N x M cells.
 - The player starts the game with 3 units on the board, the AI can have more units.
-- A Unit can attack and move, each Unit has some health, attack and move range.
+- A Unit can attack an enemy Unit and/or move to another cell.
+- Each Unit has some health, attack and move range.
-- The health amount has to be show over each Unit.
+- The health amount has to be displayed over each Unit.
 - The AI doesn't have to be intelligent just needs to show some feedback.
 - These parameters have to be easy to tweak.